JuergenGutsch/blog/_source/_posts/2021-08-17-aspnetcore6-minimal-apis.md

 `app.Run()` starts the application to serve the endpoints.

-You can start the project like any other ASP.NET Core project by running `dotnet run` or by clicking F5 in your IDE
+You can start the project like any other ASP.NET Core project by running `dotnet run` or by clicking F5 in your IDE.

 Actually, it is all working as any other ASP.NET Core project, but most of the stuff is encapsulated and preconfigured in the `WebApplicationBuilder` and can be accessed via properties.
 If you like to register some additional services, you need to access the Services property of the `WebApplicationBuilder`: